olofsen/JAGS.jl/README.md

 JAGS.jl: A Julia interface to JAGS

 The package provides a shared library as an interface between Julia and JAGS, just like "rjags".
-The script "lib/make.sh" should be run to compile the library and tell the package where to find JAGS's modules.
+The script "make.sh" should be run (in "lib") to compile the library and tell the package where to find JAGS's modules.
 Modules are currently loaded using "libltdl", but perhaps this is not necessary (rjags does not seem to need this).